openshift/enhancements/enhancements/authentication/unsupported-direct-use-of-oidc.md

 As the `oauth-server` is an authentication middle-man that mints OpenShift-specific access tokens, it is impossible to use tokens issued by a 3rd party OIDC provider directly to authenticate to OpenShift clusters.
-Such a token gets forwarded directly to the `kube-apiserver` instead of the `oauth-server`, where the latter is at least aware of the 3rd parties that should be used as identity sources.
+When `oc` is configured to use a token to authenticate, it uses generic client-go credential handling and such a token gets forwarded directly to the `kube-apiserver` instead of the `oauth-server`.
+The latter is currently the only one aware of the 3rd parties that should be used as identity sources and so this authentication path would always fail.
 But even if the token went directly to the `oauth-server`, there currently exists no such mechanism for the `oauth-server` to mint an OpenShift-specific access token based on an access or ID token from a 3rd party OIDC provider.
 Not to mention that a client should not forward its access tokens to a different entity.